conanhujinming/tips_for_interview/README.md

 # tips_for_interview
-Some of my thoughts about interview. 我的一些面试心得
+Some of my thoughts about interview. 我的一些面试心得。中文版请点[这里](https://github.com/conanhujinming/tips_for_interview/blob/master/README-zh_CN.md) 。

 I had some interviews this year in China for summer intern.
-This is just a collection of my thoughts about interview. 中文版请点[这里](https://github.com/conanhujinming/tips_for_interview/blob/master/README-zh_CN.md) 。
+This is just a collection of my thoughts about interview.

 I have now interviewed with several first-tier companies from China (such as Alibaba) and several global companies (such as Google), yet without any rejection letter.
 After a period of interview preparation and several interview experiences, I summed up some personal experiences for reference only.